How much does a call to China from Australia cost?

-Local time in Beijing is 4:05 pm Sunday.
+Local time in Shanghai is 3:57 am Wednesday.

-Make cheap International calls to China from 20 cents per call with no connection fee, no hidden cost and no contract.
+Make cheap International calls to China from 4.5 cents per minute with no connection fee, no hidden cost and no contract.

-You simply dial from your sip phone to call your friends or family members in China.
+You simply dial from your sip/VoIP phone to call your friends and family members in China.

 Making cheap calls to China has never been easier!
 Call another country: